Dhanvantree

 Introduction

 Small-cap funds appeal to investors seeking higher potential rewards despite greater risk.
 Managed by professionals, these funds target small-cap companies beyond the top 250 in market capitalization.
-Here, we’ll discuss their key features, who they might be suitable for, and what to consider before investing.
-Learn how small-cap funds can provide high potential returns, helping you build a strong investment strategy.
+Here, we’ll discuss their key features, suitable investors, and considerations before investing.
+Learn how they can provide high potential returns, helping you build a strong investment strategy.

 What are Small Cap Funds?